nodejs/node/doc/api/net.md

 * Returns: {Object}

-Returns the bound address, the address family name and port of the socket as reported by the operating system.
-Returns an object with three properties, e.g.
+Returns the bound `address`, the address `family` name and `port` of the socket as reported by the operating system:
 `{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`

 ### socket.bufferSize